Robert and Patricia Duncanson Lecture Series

 davidusher

-Drawing from his unique experiences --- as the lead singer of Moist; a multi-platinum, four-time Juno-award winning musician; a bestselling author, and as the founder of the artificial intelligence creative studio Reimagine AI --- David Usher reveals why now, more than ever, creativity and innovation are the only way forward.
+Drawing from his unique experiences --- as the lead singer of Moist; a multi-platinum, four-time Juno-award winning musician; a bestselling author, and as the founder of the artificial intelligence creative studio Reimagine AI --- David Usher revealed why now, more than ever, creativity and innovation are the only way forward.

 Using live music, video, improvisation, technology, and humour, David Usher shows audiences why creativity is absolutely the superpower we need for this transformative new world, and how to cultivate it.
 The ability to understand and access a creative mindset will be what distinguishes both individuals and companies from everyone else.